ZackMurry/gifngo/README.md

 This will automatically erase the configuration done by previous installations, so you should be able to do this without issue.

 # Usage
-To start recording a gif, run `gifngo` and press SHIFT and F7 on your keyboard at the same time when you are ready to start recording.
-Press SHIFT and F7 again to stop the recording and save it to your downloads folder.
+To start recording a gif, run `gifngo` and press ALT and F7 on your keyboard at the same time when you are ready to start recording.
+Press ALT and F7 again to stop the recording and save it to your downloads folder.

 ## Configuration
 You can pass arguments into gifngo by appending them to the end of the command which you use to start it.
 For example, you can type `gifngo help` to see a list of options.